 Abstract

-An acid-resistant trypsin inhibitor from human urine and serum is released in vivo by limited proteolysis from the high molecular acid-labile inter-alpha-trypsin inhibitor.
-The inhibitor shows an apparent molecular mass of 30 000 Da and is composed of two Kunitz-type domains.
+An acid-resistant trypsin inhibitor from human urine and serum is released in vivo by limited proteolysis from the high molecular acid-labile inter-.alpha.-trypsin inhibitor.
+The inhibitor shows an apparent molecular mass of 30,000 Da (daltons) and is composed of 2 Kunitz-type domains.
 The domains are released in vitro by prolonged tryptic hydrolysis.
 The C-terminal domain is responsible for antitryptic activity.
-For the other domain no inhibitory activity towards proteinases, i.e. chymotrypsin, trypsin, pancreatic and leucocytic elastase has been demonstrated so far.
-The polypeptide chain comprising both domains consists of 122 residues and has a molecular mass of only 13 400 Da.
-In this work we have found that both, the N-terminal extension peptide with 21 residues and the "inactive" domain are linked O-glycosidically and N-glycosidically, respectively, with large carbohydrate moieties.
+For the other domain no inhibitory activity towards proteinases, i.e., chymotrypsin (EC 3.4.2.1.1), trypsin (EC 3.4.21.4), pancreatic and leukocytic elastase has been demonstrated so far.
+The polypeptide chain comprising both domains consists of 122 residues and has a molecular mass of only 13,400 Da.
+Both the N-terminal extension peptide with 21 residues and the inactive domain are linked O-glycosidically and N-glycosidically, respectively, with large carbohydrate moieties.
 The N-terminal amino acid sequence of the human urinary trypsin inhibitor was determined by solid-phase Edman degradation of a single peptide.
-The molecular mass calculated for the total polypeptide chain of 143 residues should be 15 340 Da; from the difference to the measured value (30 000 Da) it is concluded that the glycopeptide contains a considerable carbohydrate moiety.
+The molecular mass calculated for the total polypeptide chain of 143 residues should be 15,340 Da; from the difference to the measured value (30,000 Da) the glycopeptide apparently contains a considerable carbohydrate moiety.

 This publication has 6 references indexed in Scilit: